2022-2023 Work-Study Notice to Students & Supervisors

 Work-study programs offer students the opportunity to gain valuable work experience while earning money for college.
 Both on-campus and off-campus positions are usually available.

-- Indicate on the FAFSA that they are interested in the work-study program
+- Indicate on the FAFSA that they are interested in the work-study program (or notify the Work Study Coordinator)

 - Complete their Financial Aid file on time